wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 ### EntryType Class
-The `EntryType` class is a class that is used for storing different types of user entry such that the entries contain the relevant information required by other classes to perform their component tasks. <br>
+The `EntryType` class is a class that is used for storing different types of user entry such that the entries contain the relevant information required by other classes to perform their tasks. <br>

 The following are its attributes: <br>
 + `amount`